benadelm/KOLIMOtoText/README.md

 All files in the input directory are processed.
 For every file, the result of the text extraction is written to a file with the same name in the output directory.
 The extension of the file is not changed, so if the name of the input file is `name.xml`, the output file will also have the name `name.xml` although it is plain text and not XML.
 You may specify the same directory as input and output directory, but be aware that the input files will be overwritten then.

 The tool can only process XML files whose root element is `TEI` or `html`.
 If another root element is encountered in any file in the input directory, the tool will exit with an error.
-The same will happen if any file in the input directory is not valid XML (invalid characters, unclosed tags etc.) or if an IO error occurs.
+The same will happen if any file in the input directory is not valid XML (invalid characters, unclosed tags etc.) or if an IO error (e.g. a file cannot be opened) occurs.
 Note that in contrast to XHTML files, HTML files may not be valid XML as in HTML certain tags (such as `<br>`) are not required to be closed.

 The encoding of the plain text output files will be UTF-8 regardless of the encoding given in the XML declaration (`<?xml version="1.0" encoding="..."?>`).